nek4life/pycharm-twilight/README.md

 ## A Pycharm port of the Textmate theme Twilight.

+A big thanks goes out to Michael Sheets the original author of the Twilight theme.

 ## Installation

  * OS X: Place Twilight.xml in ~/Library/Preferences/PyCharm10/colors/ and restart your IDE